 - What candlestick patterns are the most reliable.

 - What is Support and Resistance.

 There are candlestick entry signals that tell you when a stock is poised to move suddenly and rapidly.
 There are also candlesticks exit signals that tell you when to sell the stock for highest profits.

-This webinar will teach you the basics of candlestick charts and how to use them.
+This Training Video will teach you the basics of candlestick charts and how to use them.

-This is a TRAINING WEBINAR.
+This is a TRAINING VIDEO.
 Please take notes and follow along with the instructor.

 Basics of Candlestick Charts:

 Candlesticks are called that because the chart looks like candles.
 This type of chart for technical analysis came from the original Japanese Candlesticks developed in Japan for the rice commodities exchange in the 1600’s.
 Therefore most of the original names of the candlesticks are based on Japanese terms.

 To simplify learning candlesticks, TechniTrader has developed a set of buy and sell signals that are the most reliable for the automated stock market of today.
 These buy entry and sell exit candlestick patterns are not taught elsewhere.